Skip to content

 GPU2 NVIDIA GTX 1050 Ti (768 CUDA cores) 4 GB VRAM

-All configurations operated within a containerized Docker environment using the nvidia/cuda:11.8.0-cudnn8-devel-ubuntu20.04 base image, ensuring consistency of the software stack across all experimental runs (docker-compose.thesis.yaml).
+All configurations operated within a containerized Docker environment using the nvidia/cuda:11.8.0-cudnn8-devel-ubuntu20.04 base image (since updated to CUDA 12.6 in the current Dockerfile.gpu).

-The following parameters were held constant across all primary experiments:
+The following parameters were held constant across all primary thesis experiments:

 Parameter Value